At a glance

 Blockpit relies heavily on community.
 In addition to a help center with over 250 articles, there is an active German-language forum, Telegram and Discord channels, and an in-app chat as the primary support channel.
 If you have a question, you will usually find an answer quickly, either from other users or directly from the team.

 CoinTracking takes a more traditional approach: Freshdesk knowledge base, email support (Mon-Fri, typically responding within 24 hours), and a ticket system.
 There is also a Discord server.
-In a professional context, we rate CoinTracking's support as highly constructive.
+In a professional context, TX-Partner rates CoinTracking's support as highly constructive.
 For complex cases, the team works in a solution-oriented manner and responds reliably.

 08 How TX-Partner Approaches the Tool Choice

-For new crypto documentation assignments where no tax tool is in place yet, we carefully evaluate the choice and discuss it with the client.
+For new crypto accounting assignments where no tax tool is in place yet, TX-Partner carefully evaluates the choice and discusses it with the client.
 The decision depends on several factors: the activity profile, the number of integrations, and whether the client wants to manage the tool themselves going forward.

 If someone is exclusively active on Solana, there are sometimes even more specialized tools that handle this chain better than the major platforms.
-We always try to find the best setup for each individual case.
-The goal: both the client and we can work efficiently, and accurate tax reports are generated.
+TX-Partner always tries to find the best setup for each individual case.
+The goal: both the client and TX-Partner can work efficiently, and accurate tax reports are generated.

-TX-Partner is tool-agnostic.
-We are not tied to either CoinTracking or Blockpit and receive no commissions.
-We put the client's needs and requirements at the center to find the best setup.
-This makes us more than just tool support: we are an independent documentation service that can work with any tool.
+TX-Partner is tool-agnostic, not tied to either CoinTracking or Blockpit, no commissions.
+The client's needs and requirements come first.
+That makes TX-Partner more than just tool support: an independent accounting service that works with any tool.